djalbat/occam-parsers/README.md

 - `*` zero or more
 - `+` one or more
 - `?` optional
+- `!` look ahead

 These bind tightly to the symbols to their left and can be chained.
-However, both the `*+` and `?+` chains will cause an infinite loop and must be avoided.
+Take note that both the `*+` and `?+` chains will cause an infinite loop and must be avoided.
+Also note that, although the BNF allows the `!` operator to be bound to any part, in practice it is ignore unless bound to a rule name part.
+The look ahead functionality is described in more detail below.

 ### Regular expressions